mevans97/mevans97.github.io/README.md

 ---

-## 📌 Project: Algorithms and Data Structures
+## Artifact 2 : Algorithms and Data Structures

 This enhancement focused on application logic improvements, including: